Rob-ot/jQuery-jsrallax/readme.md

 Just relax, it's just parallax.

 ### What does it do?
-jsrallax allows you to make a parallax scene right it your HTML!
+jsrallax allows you to make a parallax scene right in your HTML!

 [Check out this example](http://middlerob.com/parallax/)